User-Adjusted Rates

 Rate Band

-So let's look at using them in the wild.
-We'll run an On-demand Cost Calculation and pass in an additional 2 cents consumption charge using the rateInputs on the request.
-Note the same approach would work for an On-Demand Mass Calculation.
+This example runs an On-demand Cost Calculation and passes an additional 2-cent consumption charge using rateInputs on the request.
+The same approach works for an On-Demand Mass Calculation.

 "masterTariffId": 599,